vfsas3/nos-gen-ai-hackathon/submission/README.md

    git branch
    ```
 Confirm that you are not on main, but on your previously created branch
-(e.g.,  my-feature-branchl).
+(e.g.,  my-feature-branch).
 If needed, switch with:
 ```yaml
 bash
 git checkout  my-feature-branch